Serving all people by providing personalized health and wellness through exemplary care, education and research.

-You've done your homework, made your plan, tossed out all your cigarettes and now the big day is here — Day One of your plan to quit smoking.
+You've done your homework, made your plan, tossed out all your cigarettes and now the big day is here.
+It's day one of your plan to quit smoking.
 You've probably heard that nicotine withdrawal is unpleasant and that most people need to quit several times before they reach their goal.
-But the good news is if you can make it through this first day and this first week, when nicotine withdrawal symptoms are at their worst, you will be on your way to success.
+But if you can make it through this first day and this first week, when nicotine withdrawal symptoms are at their worst, you will be on your way to success.

 One of the most important things you can do right now is remind the people around you that today is the day you are quitting cigarettes and ask for their help.
 This might mean asking some people not to smoke around you, so that you aren't tempted to give in to a craving.

-You may experience a range of nicotine withdrawal symptoms today or during this first week.
+You may have a range of nicotine withdrawal symptoms today or during this first week.
 It's not unusual to have 4 or more of these reactions:

 Cravings for cigarettes (nicotine)